HernandezEduin/Generating-Text-like-an-Author-with-GANs/README.md

-# EEE486-Project
+# Generating Text like an Author with GANs
- Project for Statistical Foundations of Natural Language Processing
+ Project for Statistical Foundations of Natural Language Processing (EEE486)